martagonzalvo/rna_modify_MD_analyze/README.md

     3a) Substituting monomers in place with substnucl_wholefile.py (depends on functions in substnucl.py, needs file describing modifications+RNA residues, sample: substitute.txt, monomers in monomer_struct)

-    3b) Run solvation, adding ions using Gromacs (3-10): Using modified force field for modified and non-standard residues (11-17).
-Need to add modified residues to residuetypes.dat file in Gromacs library.
+    3b) Parameterize, create topol.top and other .itp files using monomers from modXNA library and custom fragments parameterized with REDS using parameterize_gmx_modxna.py (hardcoded for monomers in this work).
+A detailed note on parameterization is included in parameterization.txt (11-19).

+    3c) Create box, run solvation, add ions using Gromacs (3-10).

-    3c) Creating .mdp files with correct and desired constraints (depends on biashbond_rna.py, customized hard-coded file)
+    3d) Creating .mdp files with correct and desired constraints using biashbond_rna.py, (customized hard-coded file)

     -- Command: python subst_prep.py samplefiles/simulations.json samplefiles (script is also hard-coded)